 After receiving the summons, a tenant must file a written response within a specified period.
 In Washington, tenants have one week to do it.
 Otherwise, they automatically lose the eviction case.

 In this case, the burden solely lies on the tenant.
-A show cause hearing requires the tenant to give reasons why an eviction shouldn't be carried out.
-If the tenant fails to show up in court, the property returns back to you.
+A show cause hearing requires the tenant to give reasons why eviction proceedings shouldn’t be carried out.
+If the tenant doesn’t show up in court, the rental unit returns back to you.

-Even when you have a legal cause to evict them, a tenant may still choose to fight an eviction.
-Common defenses tenants use to fight a notice to vacate in Washington State include:
+Even when a landlord has a legal cause to evict them, a tenant may still choose to fight an eviction.
+Common defenses tenants use to fight a notice to vacate include:

 - The allegations are false.